OfficeExpert Use Case

 The Call Quality Dashboard (CQD) from Microsoft provides an excellent review of the overall call performance for Teams voice and video.
 However, when the dashboard reports show that issues exist, there is minimal detail provided on the actual culprit that caused the poor quality.
 Was it the user’s device, or their ISP, or the remote office location where they were located, or their home office networking?
 Instead, IT groups are required to perform their own root cause analysis to figure out the problem.
 And without the core performance metrics from the user endpoints there is little investigation they can do.

-Business Challenge for Call Quality Troubleshooting
+Business Challenge for Call Quality Analysis and Troubleshooting

 Monitoring the actual performance from the perspective of the user endpoints require an agent to run on the devices used by employees.
 Without that level of in-depth information, troubleshooting is impossible.
 Prior to the COVID-19 pandemic an IT group could inspect the network performance at their office locations to pinpoint a problem causing poor call quality.
 But now with many employees working from home this is not possible.
 That is why a new model is required to monitor actual call quality from the user endpoints.